szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 date: 2016-12-08
 ---

 This post follows from the post on [Free Monads and Event Sourcing Architecture]({% post_url 2016-12-08-free-monads-and-event-sourcing %}).
-The event sourcing interpreter implementation was a bit vague, and we will develop fully it in this post.
+Here we develop a fully generic event sourcing interpreter framwork for capturing events from any free algegbra.
+We describe a concrete example instance that uses the [doobie](https://github.com/tpolecat/doobie) library to persist the events to a SQL database.
+Our implementation is typesafe and performant.

+Even though our [implementation so far](({% post_url 2016-12-08-free-monads-and-event-sourcing %})) is vague, it is clearly evident that the approach so far is flawed.
+We can summarise as follows, restricting to the command side of the equation:

-To summarise the implementation so far, restricted to the command side of the equation, suppose we have a an algebra `CommandOp` and a `publishEvent` method that can publish events of type `CommandOp[A]`.
+Suppose we have a an algebra `CommandOp` and a `publishEvent` method that can publish events of type `CommandOp[A]`.

 We then have an interpreter wrapper function: